lknelson/starter-hugo-academic/content/authors/admin/_index.md

     - course: MA in Sociology
       institution: University of California, Berkeley
       year: ""
-    - course: BA in Sociology, Concentration in Analysis and Research
+    - course: BA in Sociology with a Concentration in Analysis and Research
       institution: University of Wisconsin, Madison
       year: ""
 email: ""